-- Check the content, language, format and tone of communication - Identify the target audience (different audiences may have different needs!); different messages and tone may also work better for different compliance risks.
+- Check the content, language, format and tone of communication - Identify the target audience (different audiences may have different needs!); different messages and tones may also work better for different compliance risks.
 Should the tone be gentle and coaxing (eg a Code of Conduct or Ethics course), or something more robust and no-nonsense (eg a zero-tolerance anti-bribery module)?
 Again, it depends on the audience.

-- Provide timely reminders of rules and expectations to keep them ‘top of mind’ - The HoC could provide briefings on compliance topics to kickstart each day, or introduce a weekly or monthly theme.
-Also with the prevalence of remote working, the HoC may also hold webinars to share lessons learnt and help everyone understand the very real consequences of non-compliance.
+- Provide timely reminders of rules and expectations to keep them ‘top of mind’ - The HoC could provide briefings on compliance topics to kickstart each day or introduce a weekly or monthly theme.
+Also, with the prevalence of remote working, the HoC may also hold webinars to share lessons learnt and help everyone understand the very real consequences of non-compliance.

 6. Monitoring & reviews